deel-ai/oodeel/README.md

 # What's Included

-The library is based on a class, `OODModel`, that fits a model and then scores new samples.
+The library is based on a class, `OODBaseDetector`, that fits a model and then scores new samples.
 Some baselines use extra data, so `OODmodel` can also fit additional data if needed.
 The library uses `OODDataset` to properly load data from different sources and prepare it for OOD detection.
 It can perform OOD-specific operations like adding extra OOD data for tuning with Outlier Exposure or filters according to label values for anomaly detection or open set recognition benchmarks.

 Currently, **oodeel** includes the following baselines: